-Our model makes it possible to evaluate the cyclical effects of bank capital regulation without incurring in these misconceptions.
-One key contribution of this paper is to show that the interaction of relationship lending (which makes some borrowers dependent on the lending capacity of the specific bank with which they establish a relationship) with frictions in banks' access to equity markets (which makes some banks' lending capacity a function of their historically determined capital positions and the capital requirements imposed by regulation) has the potential to cause significant cyclical swings in the supply of credit.
-Under a realistic parameterization, the model shows that the risk-based requirements of Basel II imply a much larger procyclicality in banks' lending capacity than the flat requirement of Basel I. Specifically, despite Basel II inducing banks to hold larger buffers during expansions (in order to prepare for the rise in capital requirements when entering a recession), the arrival of recessions is likely to produce sizeable credit rationing among borrowers dependent on capital-constrained banks.
+We show that the interaction of relationship lending (which makes borrowers dependent on the future lending capacity of their bank) with frictions in banks' access to equity markets (which may constraint their future lending capacity) has the potential to cause significant cyclical swings in the supply of credit.
+We find that the swings are more pronounced under the risk-based requirements of Basel II than under the flat requirement of Basel I. Specifically, despite Basel II inducing banks to hold larger buffers during expansions (in order to prepare for the rise in capital requirements when entering a recession), the arrival of recessions is likely to produce sizeable credit rationing among borrowers dependent on capital-constrained banks.